channor/laravel_on_ubuntu/README.md

 # Laravel on Ubuntu
 This instructions are based on others knowledge and resources on the internet combined with my own experince.

-This this instruction on your own risk.
+Use this instruction on your own risk.

 This is my setup
 * Ubuntu 22.04
 * PHP 8.2
 * Mysql-server
 * Nginx
-* Node

 ## Installation steps
 1. Set-up server (I use AWS EC2)